-Luis E. Loubriel, D.M.A., Department Chair Alicia Corboda-Tait, D.M.A.
-Allen R. Legutki, Ph.D.
-Wilbert Watkins, Ph.D.
+Luis E. Loubriel, D.M.A., Department Chair Allen R. Legutki, Ph.D.

-The primary objectives and practical purpose of a Bachelor of Arts in Music Education, to be part of the Department of Music and Department of Education offerings, is to provide a well-rounded, liberal arts education for students who wish to engage in a career as music educators in elementary, junior high, and high school private or public educational institutions.
-The primary objectives for the Bachelor of Arts in Music Education include the acquisition of the essential conceptual knowledge in music history, music theory, and music performance coupled with the development of the technical skills necessary for composing and producing, interpreting, performing, listening, assessing, and teaching music with excellence.
+The primary objectives and practical purpose of the Music Education major and the Departments of Music and Teacher Education offerings is to provide a well-rounded, liberal arts education for students who wish to engage in a career as music educators in elementary, junior high, and high school private or public educational institutions.
+The primary objectives for the Music Education major include the acquisition of the essential conceptual knowledge in music history, music theory, and music performance coupled with the development of the technical skills necessary for composing and producing, interpreting, performing, listening, assessing, and teaching music with excellence.